-In addition, the County Council has authorized the County Administrator to hire an independent auditor who will report directly to the County Administrator.
-The Auditor's ultimate responsibility will be to ensure compliance with CDBG-DR rules and regulations as prescribed under Public Law 114-113, and prevent occurrences of fraud, waste, and abuse of these federal funds.
+In addition, the County Council has authorized the County Administrator to hire an independent auditor which will report directly to the County Administrator.
+The Auditor's ultimate responsibility will be to ensure compliance with CDBG-DR rules and regulations as prescribed under Public Law 114-113, and prevent occurrences of fraud, waste, and abuse of these federal funds for all non-SFHRP projects.
 The Auditor will test for compliance with financial standards and procedures including procurement practices and cost reasonableness investigations for all operating costs and grant-funded activities.
 All program expenditures will be evaluated to ensure they are necessary and reasonable, allocable, and made in accordance with Generally Accepted Government Auditing Standards (GAGAS).